 Fatima was painted by Sir Edward Burne-Jones in 1862 and depicts the last wife of Bluebeard, the ancient serial killer who has the bodies of his previous wives hidden away.
-You can read an annotated version of Charles Perrault’s Bluebeard online at SurLaLune Fairy Tales.
-(Originally published in January 1697)
+Written by Charles Perrault, the story of Bluebeard was originally published in 1697.

 Georgiana Burne-Jones described the painting in two letters to John Ruskin: